tas.gov.au - external site

 • payment.

-To book a provisional driving assessment with a non-government assessor, you must contact them directly and ask what they need to book an assessment.
+You must contact them directly and ask what they need to book an assessment.

 On the day of your assessment, you need: